Here is an introduction to our project.

 The foodbank will also support socially disadvantaged or vulnerable people by offering placements to work in the community, whatever their physical or mental condition.
 We can provide opportunities for those out of work to volunteer, building their confidence and skills and gaining a recent reference.

-As our resiliance officer she is the one looking out for opportunities for funding and donations as well as the first point of call for our agencies when they need support, and makes sure that our volunteers are supported and encouraged in the roles.
+As our resiliance officer she is the one looking out for opportunities for funding and donations as well as the first point of call for our agencies when they need support, and makes sure that our volunteers are supported and encouraged in their roles.

 As Foodbank Administrator she is responsible for keeping the paperwork under control and playing on the internet (otherwise known as managing our website and social media!)
 She’s also the first point of call for general enquires and day to day issues.